achaudhury7378/rocket-ship/SDP_Palantir.md

 	- For incremental behavior, Foundry provides the @incremental() decorator.

 ## Why this matters (especially for Foundry)
 Foundry emphasizes dataset lineage, governed modeling (Ontology), incremental recomputation, and separation between what data represents and how it’s computed.
-The dataset‑centric style you learn from SDP aligns naturally with Foundry’s core apps and best practices—only here you also get enterprise‑grade lineage, access control, checks, and auditing as first‑class.
+The dataset centric style you learn from SDP aligns naturally with Foundry’s core apps and best practices,only here you also get enterprise‑grade lineage, access control, checks, and auditing as first‑class.

 ## The Dataflow Graph (in Foundry)
 In Foundry, the DAG is explicit in Data Lineage: transforms (nodes) consume input datasets and produce output datasets; lineage updates as you build.
 You can explore ancestor/descendant relationships, see schemas and last build times, and color or snapshot parts of the graph for collaboration.